-The majority of nestling birds we admit were caught by cats.
+The majority of nestling birds we admit come from tree-trimming accidents, and most fledglings were caught by cats.
 Any baby bird that is still fluffy needs immediate warmth and care, and any animal caught by a cat needs medical attention and antibiotics.

-The three Western Scrub Jays in the video above came from a collapsed nest in a San Francisco backyard.
-Observation of the nest showed that the parent jays were still nearby, so Medical Staff was hopeful that we could get these extremely healthy and well-fed nestlings back to their parents.
-We don’t know where the old wives’ tale that a baby bird can’t be returned to the nest started, because it is COMPLETELY UNTRUE!
-A warm and healthy baby bird can absolutely be returned to his nest and his parents’ care.
-WildCare successfully reunites baby birds frequently, and we often help callers on our Living with Wildlife Hotline 415-456-SAVE (7283) do the same.
+We don't know where the old wives' tale that a baby bird can't be returned to the nest started, because it is COMPLETELY UNTRUE!
+A warm and healthy baby bird can absolutely be returned to his nest and his parents' care.

-Renesting can sometimes be challenging, however, and it can fail if not done correctly.
-Always check with a licensed wildlife care center like WildCare before attempting to renest a baby bird.
-Remember too that raising a baby wild bird takes an extraordinary amount of time, energy and training, and the consequences to the baby bird of an improper diet, improperly-timed feedings or improper caging can be deadly.
 Please always take an baby bird that is cold, injured or orphaned to WildCare or your closest wildlife care center.
 Click here for a helpful flowchart to determine if a baby bird needs help!

 Concerned that the parent birds may not still be in the area, WildCare made the decision to keep these babies in care and raise them until they're ready to return to the wild.
 They will be released when they are old enough.

 These two tiny woodpeckers (below) arrived when their cavity nest was accidentally cut from a tree.

 As a WildCare supporter, you already know that you should put off any pruning or trimming of trees and bushes that isn't an emergency because any branch could contain a nest of helpless babies.
 But be aware that cavity-nesting birds like woodpeckers and some species of owl are also nesting.

 At this young age, they will be fed a specially-prepared diet every 30 minutes from dawn to dusk.
 Medical notes for these babies say they were shy at first, but soon learned to gape for our Birdroom Manager.

 When you find a baby bird, also do a good search around the area to look for the nest and the activity of the parent birds.
 If the babies survived their fall from the nest without injury and are warm, if the nest can be found, and the parent birds are nearby, a reunite may be possible.

 This young bird is perfectly healthy, so volunteers are working to return him to his parents' care.
 WildCare (working closely with the Hungry Owl Project and a volunteer tree climber from Small World Tree Company) has great success returning nestling raptors to their nests.